ye-kyaw-thu/error-overflow/word-lex-building-log-with-NATools.md

 ## Note

-NATools counts the co-occurrences of words in all aligned sentence pairs and builds a sparse matrix of word-to-word probabilities using an iterative expectationmaximization algorithm.
+NATools counts the co-occurrences of words in all aligned sentence pairs and builds a sparse matrix of word-to-word probabilities using an iterative expectation maximization algorithm.
 Then, the two probabilistic bilingual dictionaries are composed by the elements with the highest probability values in the matrix.

+Reference:

-Reference: A. M. Sim˜oes and J. J. Almeida.
+- A. M. Sim˜oes and J. J. Almeida.
 NATools – A statistical word aligner workbench.
 Processamiento del Lenguaje Natural, 31:217–224, 2003.
+- Caseli, H.M., Gomes, F.T., Pardo, T.A.S. & Nunes, M.G.V.
+(2008), "VisualLIHLA: the visual online tool for lexical alignment", In Proceedings of the VI Workshop em Tecnologia da Informação e da Linguagem Humana (TIL).
+Vila Velha, ES.
+October 2008., pp. 1-3.

 ## Relating to StarDict Building